 The chronic toxicity effluent limitations in this option are applied differently than chronic toxicity accelerated monitoring triggers, which are contained in several of the non-storm water NPDES permits that were reviewed for the North Coast, Central Coast, Central Valley, Lahontan, Colorado River and Santa Ana Regional Water Boards.
 Although exceeding the accelerated monitoring triggers does require dischargers to take additional actions, including additional monitoring and possibly a TRE, the triggers do not subject dischargers to violations or possible penalties.
 The chronic toxicity effluent limitations in the Provisions clearly define what constitutes a violation.
 Dischargers that receive multiple violations under the Provisions are also subject to additional action, such as conducting a TRE.

-The chronic toxicity triggers in the current non-storm water NPEDS permits issued by the North Coast, Central Coast, and Colorado River Regional Water Boards are based on the pass/fail results using the TST approach.
+The chronic toxicity triggers in the current non-storm water NPDES permits issued by the North Coast, Central Coast, and Colorado River Regional Water Boards are based on the pass/fail results using the TST approach.
 A test that results in a fail requires the discharger to conduct accelerated monitoring tests, which could lead to a TRE.
 The triggers are generally consistent with the effluent limitations in the Provisions, because they are based on the same RMDs and use the same statistical approach to evaluate the test data.
 However as noted above, the triggers are not numeric effluent limitations, therefore, the permit does not define what constitutes a violation.

-The chronic toxicity triggers in non-storm water NPEDS permits issued by the Central Valley, Lahontan, and Santa Ana Regional Water Boards are based on a threshold of 1 TUc at 100 percent effluent, which is equivalent to a NOEC at 100 percent effluent.
+The chronic toxicity triggers in non-storm water NPDES permits issued by the Central Valley, Lahontan, and Santa Ana Regional Water Boards are based on a threshold of 1 TUc at 100 percent effluent, which is equivalent to a NOEC at 100 percent effluent.
 If dilution credit is available, some Regional Water Boards adjust the TUc value to establish a trigger that is equivalent to a NOEC at the IWC.
 The TST Test Drive, which is discussed in greater detail in Option 1 of Issue C compared the results using the TST approach and the current NOEC approach when analyzing toxicity test data at the IWC.
 The TST Test drive concluded that the total number of exceedances were generally the same overall and the two approaches had similar outcomes on the test results for over 90 percent of the tests that were analyzed.

 Therefore, the thresholds used to establish the MMEL for chronic toxicity in the Provisions are generally consistent with the chronic toxicity triggers in many of the non-storm water NPDES permits that were reviewed in the Central Valley, Lahontan, and Santa Ana Regional Water Boards.

-Although it is not anticipated that the Provisions will lead to an increase in the number of exceedances of the RMD using the TST approach, compared to the triggers under many current permits, it is anticipated that this option will result in an increase in the number of violations.
-The reason for this increase is that the Provisions clearly define what constitutes a violation of the daily and the monthly effluent limitations, while the triggers in the permits that were evaluated for these regions do not define effluent limitations or what would constitute a violation.
+Based on analyses comparing results of NOEC and TST data analysis, it is not anticipated that implementing the Provisions will lead to an increase in the number of samples considered toxic.
+However, the Provisions would establish numeric effluent limitations for acute and chronic aquatic toxicity and define what constitutes a violation.
+As a result, implementing the Provisions likely will increase the number of violations as compared to the existing toxicity triggers in many permits, which do not result in effluent limitation violations.